Skip to content

 --param PROMPT="explain the kukeon architecture in one sentence"

-kuke run -p materializes a cell named claude-code-<6hex>, attaches to the work container, runs the onInit script, prints Claude Code's reply, and exits.
+kuke run --from-blueprint materializes a cell named claude-code-<6hex>, attaches to the work container, runs the onInit script, prints Claude Code's reply, and exits.
 Override IMAGE to pin a tag:

 --param IMAGE=docker.io/library/claude-code:2026-05-14 \